cisco-open/espnet/egs2/lrac/README.md

 The challenge has two tracks:
 - Track 1 (Transparency Codec): Focuses on minimizing percetual distortion while remaining robust to noise and reverberation.
-- Track 2 (Enhancement Codec): Extends Track 1 by incorporating denoising and derevrberation.
+- Track 2 (Enhancement Codec): Extends Track 1 by incorporating denoising and dereverberation.

 More details: [Challenge Tracks](https://lrac.short.gy/tracks).